dongzelian/T-NAS/README.md

 ## Evaluate T-NAS in Mini-Imagenet
    Here, the workload is very high, because we only get meta-theta in search stage.
-It is worthing note that the network weights cannot be used to transfer to evaluate the final performance.
+It is worth noting that the network weights cannot be used to transfer to evaluate the final performance.
 Similar other NAS (e.g., darts) and auto-maml, we need to train the model from scratch.
 In the implementation, we set 600 tasks (consistent with meta learning) to evaluate.
 Therefore, you need to do the following steps:
    1) for each task, decoding the architecture theta according to the 5-way, 1/5-shot samples.